University campus in Ohio

 Career changers can transition through certifications and professional development.
 Security+ provides entry-level credentialing, with CEH and CISSP validating advanced competency.
 Many employers accept certifications plus experience for security positions.

-Why Study Information Security in Ohio?
+Information Security Job Growth in Ohio

-Information Security Job Market in Ohio
+Information Security Job Market & Salary Data in Ohio

 Employment Outlook